D Notes on R

 The simplest data structure in R is the vector: zero or more data elements of the same type.
 Data come in several basic types (classes).
 We are mainly concerned with logical, numeric and character values.
 Date and datetime values, which are especially important in SPC, are basically just numeric values representing the number of days (dates) or seconds (datetimes) since the beginning of the year 1970.

 The data frame is (for our purpose) probably the most important data structure in R. Data frames are collections of vectors that may be of different types but are all of the same length.
 Think matrix or table with rows and columns where each row represents an observation, each column represents a variable, and each cell represents a data value.
-All rows and all columns have the same length, and all cells have values (or NA for missing values).
+All rows and all columns have the same length, and all cells have values (including NA for missing data).

 D.2 Plot-ready data frames